MagGeo/MagGeo/README.md

 - **ESA Swarm Mission** - For providing high-quality geomagnetic satellite data
 - **VirES Platform** - For accessible Swarm data distribution
-- **Movement Ecology Community** - For feedback and scientific validation
+- **Max Planck Institute of Animal Behavior** - For feedback and Ecological validation
-- **NERC, UKRI** - For funding support of the original research
+- **Leverhulme Trust Grant** - For funding support of the original research

 ---